 Probably the most important part of any business setting is its employees.
-Irrespective of what age group an employee might belong to, or the department – he/she deserves to take time off.
-It is a basic right of an employee to take time off.
-This starts with managing leave and putting the applicable leave policies in place which can be achieved through the right leave management system.
+Irrespective of what age group an employee might belong to, or the department, they deserve the right to take time off.
+It is the basic right of an employee to take leaves.
+This starts with managing leave and putting the applicable leave policies in place which the right leave management system can achieve efficiently.

 In today’s blog post, we will cover:

 - What Do You Mean by Leave Management?

 - What is the Difference Between Leave, Attendance, and Timesheet Management?

 - Leave Management in HR

 - Challenges in not Having a Leave Management System in Place